 - Bracing techniques for stability

-– How to paddle out easily
+- How to paddle out, choose waves and directional control

-– Surfer’s Etiquette
+- Surfer’s Etiquette and being a good SUP Ambassador

 - Water safety in the surf zone

-– How to surf boat wakes
+- How to surf boat wakes when waiting for ships

 - Experienced surfers – learn new tricks